Jason Weller, Chief

-Jason Weller has served as Acting Chief of NRCS since December 2012.
-As Acting Chief, he oversees programs that help protect the environment, preserve our natural resources and improve agricultural sustainability through voluntary, private-lands conservation.
+Jason Weller has led NRCS since December 2012.
+He served as acting chief December 2012 to July 2013.
+He was selected permanent chief in July 2013.
+As chief, he oversees programs that help protect the environment, preserve our natural resources and improve agricultural sustainability through voluntary, private-lands conservation.
 He leads a staff of 11,500 employees across the country and manages a budget of about $4 billion.

 Jason is a native of northern California.
-He earned his undergraduate degree from Carleton College in Northfield, Minnesota, and a graduate degree in public policy from the University of Michigan.
+He earned his undergraduate degree from Carleton College in Northfield, Minn. and a graduate degree in public policy from the University of Michigan.

 Jason and his wife have two young daughters and live in Maryland.